Applied Behavior Analysis

 What are the requirements for practicum?

-Students in the MA in ABA and CAGS in ABA programs are required to take four semesters of practicum.
+Students in the MA in ABA program are required to take three semesters of practicum.
 They may begin after completing ABA 500 with a passing grade.
 The practicum courses are designed to meet the fieldwork experience standards of the Behavior Analyst Certification Board® (see www.bacb.com for more information).
 Based on these standards, students will need to complete 2,000 fieldwork hours, including 1,200 hours of unrestricted work, with 5% of their hours supervised.
+The BACB does allow a concentrated experience that reduces the total number of hours if 7.5% are supervised.
 There are additional requirements that must be met each supervisory period (one month).
-The BACB limits the number of hours that can be accumulated each supervision period to 130.
-Therefore, it will take a minimum of 16 months to complete the fieldwork requirements, which translates to four semesters.
+The BACB limits the number of hours that can be accumulated each supervision.
+Therefore, it will take a minimum of 12 months to complete the fieldwork requirements, which translates to three semesters.
+Students can take a fourth semester as an elective if more hours are needed.

 Can I do my practicum at the place where I work?

 Many students enter the program already working in the field and with a desire to remain at that site for their practicum experience.
 For many of these students, we can work with the site to make that happen.
-The site needs to be able to provide the type of experiences needed (i.e., unrestricted activities) and a site-supervisor who meets BACB supervisor qualifications who is able to provide individual supervision of 3.25 hours per month.
+The site needs to be able to provide the type of experiences needed (i.e., unrestricted activities) and a site-supervisor who meets BACB supervisor qualifications who is able to provide individual supervision of 3.5 hours per month, including 1.5 hours of the student working with a client.
 The practicum experience may be paid or unpaid.
 Often, some of the student’s regular job duties can be counted as fieldwork.
 However, the purpose of fieldwork is to learn the skills typically performed by BCBAs, which is not usually part of students’ paid employment.
 Thus, students should expect that a substantial portion of their fieldwork might be unpaid even if they are able to complete that fieldwork at their place of employment.

 Can you complete the practicum while working full-time?